justinfagnani/dom-templating-api-proposal/EXPLAINER.md

-Similar to how `TemplateResults` either update an existing template instance or create a new one based on the identity of the template strings, A `DirectiveResult` either updates an existing directive instance or creates a new onw based on the identy of the directive class.
+Similar to how `TemplateResults` either update an existing template instance or create a new one based on the identity of the template strings, A `DirectiveResult` either updates an existing directive instance or creates a new onw based on the identity of the directive class.

 The indirection of directive functions that return `DirectiveResult`s that refer to directive classes gives us two things: